pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 probably be too noisy.
 Indexing is too common an operation to include a warning (even if we limit it to just those operations that previously returned views).
-However, we can already implement this proposal and make it available before becoming the default behaviour, such that users can opt-in and test their code (this is currently possible with `pd.options.mode.copy_on_write = True`).
+However, we can already implement this proposal and make it available before becoming the default behaviour, such that users can opt-in and test their code (this is possible starting with version 1.5 with `pd.options.mode.copy_on_write = True`).
 Further, it should be possible to also provide a "warning" mode that raises warnings for all cases that will change behaviour under the Copy-on-Write proposal.
 If we have such a warning mode, we could also enable